kyrab/website/_posts/2021-07-29-weekend-palma-mallorca.md

 11-11:30am: walk around the plaza where the Catedral and Palau are located, take pictures, and engage with local vendors.

 11:30am-12:15pm: [Catedral de Mallorca](https://catedraldemallorca.org/en/).
-- One person in my group did not want to walk through yet *another* European church, so I might have rushed a little more than usual so they did not have to wait so long in the heat outside.
+- One person in my group did not want to walk through yet *another* European church, so I rushed a little more than usual so they did not have to wait so long in the heat outside.

 12:30-1:15pm: [Palau de l'Almudaina](https://catedraldemallorca.org/en/).
 - A little emptier than I was anticipating (i.e., the only furniture consists of rugs), but the courtyard, right next to the Catedral, was stunning.